open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ### Meter Interface

 To produce measurements using an instrument, you need an SDK that implements the `Meter` API.
 This interface consists of a set of instrument constructors, functionality related to label sets, and a facility for entering batches of measurements in a semantically atomic way.
+As an obligatory step, the API requires the caller to provide the name of the instrumenting library (optionally, the version), that is meant to be used for identifying instrumentation produced from that library for such purposes as disabling instrumentation, configuring aggregation, and applying sampling policies.

 There is a global `Meter` instance available for use that facilitates automatic instrumentation for third-party code.
 Use of this instance